osate/osate2/alisa/org.osate.alisa.help/help/markdown/AnalysisResultFormat.md

 * *Parameters*: a list of serializable Java Objects represented by ObjectValue (asee below)

-* *Info*: a string that can be used to record any parameters passed to the analysis method, e.g., parameters passed to the latency analysis.
+* *Message*: a string that can be used to record any parameters passed to the analysis method, e.g., parameters passed to the latency analysis.
 It is included as the tail for the resource name

-* *SourceReference*: reference to the instance model target on which the analysis is to be performed, typically the instance model root
+* *ModelElement*: reference to the instance model target on which the analysis is to be performed, typically the instance model root

 * *Results*: a collection of Result object one for each analysis instance being run, e.g., one Result object for each mode that the analysis is run.

+* *Diagnostics*: a collection of Diagnostic objects providing messages regarding the analysis.

 ## Result Objects as Record of Analysis Results

 The **Result** object provides a record of the result of an analysis execution.
 It includes a record of the instance model target, result data, diagnostic messages, and possibly sub-results, i.e., contributors by individual analysis steps to the overall result of an analysis execution.
 It has the following fields:

-* *SourceReference*: reference to the instance model element with which the result is associated.
+* *ModelElement*: reference to the instance model element with which the result is associated.
 This may be the original the instance model root, or any element within the instance model.

-* *Type*: The DiagnosticType of the result, i.e., *success*, *failure*, *warning*, *error*, *info*, or *none*.
+* *Type*: The ResultType of the result, i.e., *success*, *failure*, *error*, or *none*.

 * *Message*: A String message associated with the Result, i.e., the execution of an analysis or analysis step on a target.

 * *Values*: a collection of data values that represent the results of an analysis or analysis contribution.
 The values are of type BooleanValue, StringValue, IntegerValue, RealValue, EObjectValue, and ObjectValue.
 The *value* of of those types is Boolean, String, long for integer, double for real, EObject, and serializable Java Object.
 IntegerVlaue and RealValue may have a *unit* specified as string.

-* *Diagnostics*: a collection of Diagnostic objects providing messages regarding the analysis invocation.
+* *Diagnostics*: a collection of Diagnostic objects providing messages regarding the analysis execution reflected in the Result object.

 * *SubResults*: a collection of Result objects that represent contributions to the overall result of an analysis.
 For example, latency analysis uses sub-results to record latency contributions by elements of an end to end flow.

-> The *Result* type is represented as a subtype of *Diagnostic*.

 > Note that analysis providers should document the interpretation of the collection of values.